Coaching with the Yukon Soccer Association

 Coaches selected to coach teams attending major competitions like North American Indigenous Games, Arctic Winter Games, Western Canada Games, and Canada Summer Games are expected to attain appropriate Canada Soccer Association and National Coaches Certification Program certificates.

-Kyt Selaidopoulas ( Men’s Canadian National Futsal Coach ) will be in Whitehorse Jan 17-19th to run his annual Men’s ID, Coach and Youth Futsal Clinic.
-More details will be posted as they become available.read more
+Kyt Selaidopoulas ( Men’s Canadian National Futsal Coach ) will be in Whitehorse Jan 18-20th to run his annual Men’s ID, Coach and Youth Futsal Clinic.
+The full schedule has been posted!read more